IraAngeles/orangepi-one-pwm-opi-gpio/README.md

 Warning
 -------

 Due to the non real-time capacities of Python language, do not expect PWM to be very accurate.
 Pulses will never exactly last the theorical duration.
-But PiZyPwm will be enough if you don't need a great accuracy.
+But OrangePWM will be enough if you don't need a great accuracy.

 Requirements
 ------------